theranbrig/chameleon/README.md

 The hardest part of this one was the styling on mobile, as tables are not that friendly when having long rows of data.
 I decided to go with the method of turning it from `display:table` to `display:block` and stacking the items.
 You lose the sorting functionality with this method since the headers are hidden, but that could be modified for future versions by adding a dropdown to sort by category.
 I did not have time to add this in, but it would be relatively simple as the sort functionality is already built.

+I would normally purge the excess CSS from Tailwind for production, but since it is not in production the full file is in there.

 I hope that you enjoy looking through my code.
 I think it gives you a good impression of my architecture and thought process.
 I welcome any feedback you may have, and I look forward to talking with you more in the future.

 ## Original Readme Content